armflorentlebeau/magisk-module-armnn/README.md

 # ArmNN Magisk Module

-This repository creates a Magisk module with the latest version of ArmNN.
+This repository creates a Magisk module to update the Arm NN driver for the Android Neural Networks API.

 ## Tested device(s)